nbfalcon/ptemplate/README.md

   modify an inherited template)

 ptemplate also includes facilities to configure snippet-chain buffers further:
-- `ptemplate-snippet-setup`: configure some snippet-chain targets using LISP forms, run before snippet insertion.
+- `ptemplate-snippet-setup`: configure some snippet-chain targets using lisp functions, run before snippet insertion.
+- `ptemplate-snippet-setup!`: like the above, but as a macro
 - `ptemplate-set-snippet-kill-p`: in a snippet-chain buffer, can be used to mark it as not to be killed.
 - `ptemplate-nokill-snippets`: `ptemplate!`'s :nokill, but as a function.